render-engine/render-engine/README.md

 - [Jinja2] - for template things
 - [Pendulum] - for datetime things
 - [Click] - for some commandline goodness
+- [more-itertools] - for iteration things
+- [markdown] - for markdown things

 ### Using pip
 `pip install render-engine`